To know more about an error, download a

 If the specified user has no sudo privileges on the remote machine, only a CPU device is available for inference.
 If you want to profile on GPU and MYRIAD devices, follow the steps described in the Configure Sudo Privileges without Password section of Set Up Remote Target.

 If the automatic setup of GPU drivers fails, install dependencies on the remote target machine manually as described in the Install Dependencies on Remote Target Manually section of Set Up Remote Target.

 Check the user name for the SSH connection to the remote machine.

 This failure means you uploaded the key with the correct structure, yet the key does not match with the key you use for your machine.
 Make sure you upload the

-id_rsa key generated when you set upthe target for remote profiling".
+id_rsa key generated when you set up the remote target.

 You should upload the `id_rsa` key, which contains a set of symbols surrounded by the lines shown below:

 Make sure you have Python* 3.5, 3.6, 3.7, or 3.8 on your target machine.
-See Set Up Target for Remote Profiling for dependencies instructions and the full list of remote target requirements.
+See Set Up Remote Target for dependencies instructions and the full list of remote target requirements.

 Make sure you have pip* 18 on your target machine.
-See Set Up Target for Remote Profiling for dependencies instructions and the full list of remote target requirements.
+See Set Up Remote Target for dependencies instructions and the full list of remote target requirements.

 Make sure you have Ubuntu* 18.04 on your target machine.
-See Set Up Target for Remote Profiling for the full list of remote target requirements.
+See Set Up Remote Target for the full list of remote target requirements.